Fascinating Facts About Wood Frog Hibernation

 Wood frogs carefully select hibernation sites, known as hibernacula, based on certain criteria.
 They seek locations that offer protection from predators, extreme weather conditions, and temperature fluctuations.
 The choice of hibernacula plays a vital role in the survival of wood frogs during winter.

-See also Exploring the Size of Wood Frogs
+See also What Do Wood Frogs Eat?

 Underground hibernation sites